-4.2.1 Stage 1 (years 1 to 5)
+4.1.1 Phase 1

-Initial design of the scheme and obtaining the necessary approvals for the change in approach, in addition to securing the higher levels of funding required in the near term.
+Initial scope of the scheme and obtaining the necessary approvals for the change in approach, in addition to securing the higher levels of funding required in the near term.

 While this takes place, management of flood risk needs to continue, and permissions and approvals to continue with the present nourishment campaigns will need to be secured.
 Further investigations, modelling and design will be undertaken to help with future stages.
-This will include further detailed residual life assessments for the existing seawalls and outfalls to determine if any significant remedial works are required.
+This initial stage may determine if beach control structures are indeed the preferred option and determine an indication of the size and spacing of any structures.
+A continuous review against the triggers will guide the approach as we deepen our understanding.
+This will include further detailed residual life assessments for the existing seawalls and outfalls to determine if any significant remedial works are required in parallel.

-This stage (stage 1) provides the opportunity to secure the necessary permissions and assents required to enable the immediate implementation of structures in the following stage (stage 2) and would:
+This phase provides the opportunity to secure the necessary permissions and assents required to enable the implementation of a demonstration project in the later part of phase 1 and working with partners to include local considerations and contributions and would:

-- consider the alternative configurations and optimum designs within an affordable budget; - consider any wider local considerations and potential contributions; - prepare comprehensive environmental baseline and monitoring plan proposals; - prepare detailed designs and environmental statements for the introduction of the first set of structures; - provide the platform for dealing with any identified defects in the current flood defence structures; - Consider commercial arrangements for delivery.
+- Consider the alternative configurations and optimum designs within an affordable budget; - Consider any wider local considerations and potential contributions; - Prepare comprehensive environmental baseline and monitoring plan proposals; - Prepare detailed designs and environmental statements for the introduction of the first set of structures; - Provide the platform for dealing with any identified defects in the current flood defence structures; - Consider commercial arrangements for delivery.